FAQ’s

 How long does the installation process take?

-The first visits from the Sovereign Energy solar consultant will typically take less than 2 hours.
-The design, proposal and commitment process may take several days.
+The first visits from the solar consultant will typically take less than 2 hours.
+The initial design, proposal and commitment process can usually be completed within 24-48 hours, however due to certain situations, could take up to several days.
 Approvals and permitting may take several weeks.
 The actual time needed to physically install the panels on the home will typically only take 1-2 days.
 As a result, the entire process can take anywhere from 1 to 3 months, depending on factors like permitting, inspections, and the availability of materials and installers, etc.

 How is the size of the solar system determined?